Moostafaaa/mcq-generation-using-Gen-AI/README.md

 # mcq-generation-using-Gen-AI
-Generating MCQ dataset from plain texts taken from wikipedia dataset using MML and hot words(keywords) algorithm
+Generating MCQ dataset from plain texts taken from wikipedia dataset using LLM and hot words(keywords) algorithm